Japan pledges boats to Vietnam as China dispute simmers

 "We will strongly support Vietnam's enhancing its maritime law enforcement capability," Abe said, while emphasising that the dispute over the South China Sea should be settled through talks and in accordance with international law.

-China claims almost all the South China Sea, through which about US$5 trillion worth of seaborne trade passes every year.
+China claims almost all the South China Sea, through which about US$5 trillion (4.15 trillion pounds) worth of seaborne trade passes every year.
 Vietnam and four other countries also say they have rights in the sea, believed to have rich deposits of oil and gas.

 Tokyo has no territorial ambitions there, but worries about China's growing military reach into the sea lanes.
 Japan has a separate dispute with China over a cluster of islets in the East China Sea.

-The six new coastguard patrol boats had a total value of 38.5 billion yen (US$338 million) and Vietnam would get a concessional loan to pay for them, a Japanese official said.
+The six new coastguard patrol boats had a total value of 38.5 billion yen (280.3 million pounds) and Vietnam would get a concessional loan to pay for them, a Japanese official said.
 No timeline for delivery has been discussed yet.
 Japan had previously agreed to provide six old patrol boats to Vietnam.

 Maritime security and trade have been themes during Abe's other stops - in Indonesia, the Philippines and Australia.